 As RF approaches 0 Hz, LO -> IF, resulting in the LO leakage being inside the passband of the filter.
 The filters are not able to optimally reject leakages inside their passband or within their filter slope.
 This LO1 leakage will mix with the converted IF1 signals or with LO2 to produce higher order unwanted in-band spurs that could be large enough to affect the recovery of signal data.
 These intermodulation spurs are usually not so easy to determine and deal with.
 Having high linearity components helps maintain these spurs at acceptable levels.
 The linearity in these modules keeps these types of 3rd order effects at typically less than -60 dBc.
-In addition, the LO leakage is a known signal that shows up as the DC value when the final IF spectrum is digitizer at the IF port instead of putting it through the conversion stages.
+In addition, the LO leakage is a known signal that shows up as the DC value when the final IF spectrum is digitized and processed.
+For lower RF frequencies it is recommended to switch the RF directly to a digitizer at the IF port instead of putting it through the conversion stages.
 The user should determine whether the application can tolerate LO leakages, what the effects will be, and decide on the most appropriate route to take.

-The first IF (IF1) frequency is centered typically at 7.5 GHz with a minimum bandwidth of 320 MHz.
-This center frequency may be adjusted programmatically from 7.4 GHz to 7.6 GHz, stepping every 5 MHz.
-The default center frequency is set at the factory at the time of calibration to compensate for shifts in the IF1 filter response due to fabrication variations.
-Another advantage of setting the IF frequency higher is to place it closer to the filter slope region, providing better LO1 leakage suppression which is especially beneficial when IF2 is directly routed to the IF port to take advantage of the wider operating bandwidth.
+The first IF (IF1) frequency is centered typically at 3.675 GHz with a minimum bandwidth of 100 MHz.
+This center frequency may be adjusted programmatically from 3.675 GHz to \pm 50 MHz offset.
+The default center frequency is set at the factory at the time of calibration to compensate for shifts in the IF1 and IF2 filter responses due to fabrication variations.
+Another advantage of setting the IF frequency higher is to place it closer to the filter slope region, providing better LO1 leakage suppression.